Wrasse: Cleaner wrasse

 Cleaner wrasses are the best-known of the cleaner fish.
 They live in a cleaning symbiosis with larger, often predatory, fish, grooming them and benefiting by consuming what they remove.
 "Client" fish congregate at wrasse "cleaning stations" and wait for the cleaner fish to remove gnathiid parasites, the cleaners even swimming into their open mouths and gill cavities to do so.
-A single wrasse works for around four hours a day, and in that time, it can inspect more than 2,000 clients.

 Cleaner wrasses are best known for feeding on dead tissue, scales, and ectoparasites, although they are also known to 'cheat', consuming healthy tissue and mucus, which is energetically costly for the client fish to produce.
 The bluestreak cleaner wrasse, Labroides dimidiatus, is one of the most common cleaners found on tropical reefs.
 Few cleaner wrasses have been observed being eaten by predators, possibly because parasite removal is more important for predator survival than the short-term gain of eating the cleaner.

-When cleaner wrasses were experimentally removed from a reef in Australia, the total number of fish species halved, and their numbers fell by three-quarters.
-Also, some evidence, from another Australian study, shows that cleaned fish are smarter than those not served by the wrasse.

-According to a 2019 study, cleaner wrasses have become the first fish ever observed to pass the mirror test.
+In a 2019 study, cleaner wrasses passed the mirror test, the first fish to do so.
 However, the test's inventor, American psychologist Gordon G. Gallup, has said that the fish were most likely trying to scrape off a perceived parasite on another fish and that they did not demonstrate self-recognition.
 The authors of the study retorted that because the fish checked themselves in the mirror before and after the scraping, this meant that the fish had self-awareness and recognized that their reflections belonged to their own bodies.

-Tool use

-Studies show that some wrasse species are capable of tool use, using rocks to smash open sea urchins.
+In a 2024 study, "mirror-naive" bluestreak cleaner wrasse were reported to initially show aggression to wrasse photographs sized 10% larger or 10% smaller than themselves, regardless of size.
+However, upon viewing their reflections in a mirror, they avoided confronting photographs 10% larger than they were.